vectorclouds/azure-landing-zone-blueprint/40-spoke-workloads/APP-TEAM-1/App-One/deployments/AUTHENTICATION_SETUP.md

 ## Step 4: Create GitHub Environment

-1. Go to your repository → Settings → Environments
+1. Go to your repository â†’ Settings â†’ Environments
 2. Click "New environment"
 3. Name it `development`
 4. Click "Create environment"